Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Model selection and fitting procedure

 Finally, each configuration of the model -- that is a given scale cut and bias assumptions -- is inspected to determine its statistical power in constraining the parameters $\thetav$.
 For this purpose, similarly to what is done for the figure of bias, we define a \gls{fom} for a given set of model parameters $\thetav$ as \citep{Wang2008} \be {\rm FoM}(\thetav) = \brackets{\det\Big(S(\thetav)\Big)}^{\,-{1}/{2} } , \ee where $S(\thetav)$ is once again the covariance matrix of the parameters $\thetav$, and $\det(S)$ its determinant.
 The meaning of this quantity can be more clearly understood assuming a flat posterior distribution with null correlation between the entries of $\thetav$.
 In this case, $\det(S)$ represents the volume of the hyper-rectangle over which the posterior distribution of $\thetav$ is distributed.
 Similarly, for non-zero parameter correlations, $\det(S)$ represents the hyper-volume contained in the hyper-surface defined by the covariance matrix $S$.
 Therefore, a high value of the \gls{fom} corresponds to a more statistically significant constraint of the model parameters.

-In order to visualise how much can be gained by pushing the model to higher $\kmax$ values, in the next section we plot the \gls{fom} of each individual configuration (i.e. value of $\kmax$) normalised to that of a reference case, corresponding to the configuration with the \gls{eft} model at $\kmax=0.1\kMpc$ with all nuisance parameters sampled as free parameters.
+In order to visualise how much can be gained by pushing the model to higher $\kmax$ values, in the next section we plot the \gls{fom} of each individual configuration normalised to that of a reference case, corresponding to the configuration with the \gls{eft} model at $\kmax=0.1\kMpc$ with all nuisance parameters sampled as free parameters.